Mahdidrm/Emotion-Recognition-CNN-LIME/README.md

 # Emotion-Recognition via CNN and Explaination AI (LIME algorithm)
-The main idea of this work is to apply several AI  methods  on the CNN classifier using the emotion datasets.The Fer2013 and CK + datasets are used via the proposed method and the result is presented in the following sections.
+The main idea of this work is to apply several AI  methods  on the CNN classifier using the emotion datasets.
+Fer2013 and CK + datasets are used via the proposed method and the result is presented in the following sections.
 As a novelty of our work,in the last part of this code, the LIME and LRP explanation AI algorithms are the objectives, but other methods will also be studied.

 ### In this work, we followed two steps: